Michele Jawando

-Michele Lawrence Jawando is an American Senior Vice-President of Omidyar Network.
-She has previously worked as a podcaster, a co-host on Sirius XM, on Google's Public Policy and the Center for American Progress.
+Michele Lawrence Jawando is an American nonprofit executive who is the CEO of the Omidyar Network.
+She has previously worked as a podcaster, a co-host on SiriusXM, on Google's Public Policy, and at the Center for American Progress.

 Life

 She was born in New York and her mother was a minister in the African Methodist Episcopal Church.
 Her great-aunt was Lois Browne-Evans, Bermuda's first woman black lawyer (who was knighted).
 Jawando spent a lot of time in Bermuda as she and her family would move there sometimes.
 She graduated from Hampton University in Virginia and she gained her doctorate from the University of North Carolina at Chapel Hill School of Law.

 Jawando worked for the US Senator Kirsten Gillibrand.
 She then worked for the liberal Center for American Progress (CAP) when she co-hosted their podcast Thinking CAP before she joined Google.
 She was employed on Google's Public Policy team to look after relationships with thought-leaders, non-profit companies, politicians and think-tanks.